 Reconceptualizing Mandatory Voting as Precommitment and Nudge

 In researching mandatory voting for my doctoral work, I noticed that under certain conditions mandatory voting could work as a precommitment device for some and a nudge for others.
-In a paper entitled “Aid for Our Purposes: Mandatory Voting as Precommitment and Nudge” in the Journal of Politics (link at JOP; ungated version), I elaborate these conditions and argue that this neutralizes one of the most potent arguments against mandatory voting, that it coerces political expression in an especially troubling way.
+In a paper entitled “Aid for Our Purposes: Mandatory Voting as Precommitment and Nudge” in the Journal of Politics (link at JOP; ungated version), I elaborate these conditions and argue that viewing mandatory voting this way neutralizes one of the most potent arguments against it, that it coerces political voice in violation of the right to free expression.
 Methodologically, this research exemplifies a mixed normative and empirical approach, combining public opinion evidence with philosophical analysis, comparative institutional design, and normative democratic theory.
 The abstract for the paper is below:

 Mandatory voting has received public and scholarly interest as a solution for problems of unequal representation and policies that advantage the wealthy.
 Yet some oppose mandatory voting because it seems to coerce political expression, in violation of the human right to free expression.
 This article fundamentally reinterprets the point of mandatory voting as serving the self-identified purposes of citizens and so minimizes concerns about coercion.
 It uses survey evidence to show that mandatory voting can help the large majority of American citizens who believe they should vote to do so, thereby functioning as a precommitment mechanism.
 For the minority who do not think they should vote, mandatory voting functions as a nudge to surveillance which helps citizens protect their interests, whatever they may be, through encouraging surveillance of political actors.
 The argument concludes that mandatory voting would make all citizens better off by their own lights and without troubling coercion.

 Can Comedy Be Convincing?
-The Persuasive Impact of Political Humor (with Andrew Guess (Princeton) and Robert Y. Shapiro (Columbia))
+The Persuasive Impact of Political Humor in Deliberative Systems (with Andrew Guess (Princeton))